 If you need one or more teeth pulled, you may feel anxiety or be apprehensive about having the procedure done.
 At The Dental Anesthesia Center, we understand these feelings and work hard to make you feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.
 We think it is also essential that our patients are educated about their procedures, which can help reduce stress and anxiety.

 There are a variety of methods available to feel better and more relaxed during a tooth extraction.
 Sedation dentistry and sleep dentistry are two ways to relieve anxiety, fear, and discomfort.

 If you suffer from mild to severe anxiety or phobia about going to the dentist, we are here to help!
 The Dental Anesthesia Center is a state-of-the-art dental facility for patients who require general anesthesia, deep sedation, or oral sedation for their dental care.
-When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which level is best for you.
+When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which level is best for you.

 Call Us Today

 The Only Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.